jpegai/jpegai.github.io/_posts/2019-03-01-jpeg-ai-home.md

 ---
 layout: post
 title: Learning-based Image Coding Challenge
+permalink: /home/
 ---

 ## News
 * JPEG AI Call for Evidence available [here](https://jpeg.org/items/20200224_cfe_peg_ai.html)
 * Website up and running

+## Objective

+The main objective of this challenge (and JPEG Call for Evidence) is to objectively and subjectively evaluate relevant learning-based image coding solutions to demonstrate the potential of this coding approach, especially in terms of compression efficiency.
+This topic has received many contributions in recent years and is considered critical for the future of image coding.
+Naturally, improvements on some aspects (mainly tools) of existing learning-based image codecs are also welcome.

 ## Participation Rules

-Participants may decide to submit their coding solutions in different ways:
+Participants are required to submit the following material:

-1. JPEG technical document,

-2. MMSP paper following the MMSP2020 submission guide lines and according to the MMSP2020 paper kit (although not by the same deadline),

-3. JPEG technical document and a MMSP 2020 submission.

-The MMSP 2020 submissions will be peer reviewed in a similar way as any other regular MMSP paper submissions and, if accepted, will go to IEEExplore.
-Proponents are expected to compress some test material to be provided, with their codec using some target bitrates that will be communicated by the organizers.
-In all cases, participants are required to submit material to validate the performance of their submission according to the procedure outlined next, notably:

-* A detailed description of the coding algorithm as well as methodologies and data used for training, as compression performance alone is not the only evaluation criterion.
+* A detailed description of the coding algorithm in the form of an MMSP paper and/or JPEG technical report as well as methodologies and data used for training.
 * A decoder implementation in a form that allows stand-alone inference/testing on a standard computer (CPU only) in a reasonable amount of time, preferably in source code form.
-* Compressed codestreams.
-* Corresponding decoded images.
+* Compressed codestreams and corresponding decoded images.

-Decoded images should be sRGB with 8 bits per component.
-Contributors are also expected to provide to the JPEG committee sufficient rights to allow usage of the provided software for the purpose of evaluation.
+The MMSP 2020 submissions will be peer reviewed in a similar way as any other regular MMSP paper submissions and, if accepted, will go to [IEEExplore](https://ieeexplore.ieee.org/Xplore/home.jsp).

+Submissions must be fullfill the [Submission requirements](/0-sub_req/) and are evaluated according to the [Submission Criteria](/8-criteria/).

 ## Awards